bbzfc/bbzfc/README.md

 ## Contributing

 Anyone is welcome to join.
-Show your willingness to partiocpate by joining the discussion issues.
+Show your willingness to participate by joining the discussion issues.

 ## License